sr9dc/DS_Systems_Project_1/README.md

 * [Python](https://www.python.org/)
 * [Docker](https://www.docker.com/)

 * Packages.
-See requirements.txt in this Folder.
+See requirements.txt in app Folder.

 * The API used is [Lyrics.ovh](https://lyrics.ovh/), and the API documentation is freely available on [Apiary.io](http://docs.lyricsovh.apiary.io/).